 Ensure that your Center Lead and NPO are aware of your schedule, and any changes that may occur must be approved by your Center Lead ahead of time.
 All changes to your schedule that involve modification to your total weekly hours must be approved by NPO and your Center Lead ahead of time.
+Outside work or telecommuting is not permitted with the exception of NPO preapproved visits to partner organizations, conferences, meetings and other events/activities.

 Absence/Tardiness: If you are going to absent or late, an email or call must happen in advance to your Center Lead.
+Participants are not eligible for telecommuting.
 In the case of an unforeseen event (accident, flat tire, etc.) you must call the DEVELOP Office prior to the time you would have reported to work and report your situation.
+You must also discuss with your Center Lead and make a plan for when you will make up the hours.

 Illness: If an illness occurs, the participant must call the DEVELOP Office and follow with an email to your Center Lead.
 Participants are not eligible for annual leave, sick leave, or personal leave - missed hours must be made up.
+Discuss this with your Center Lead and agree upon a plan for making up the hours.